ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/05-query-and-hash-strings.md

 With the advent of single-page apps, it has come to serve additional purposes; but we'll talk about those when we visit that topic in a future chapter.

 ## The Query/Search String
-Now, the Query string is a vital tool for dynamic web pages, as it conveys information _beyond_ the specific resource being asked for to the server.
+Now, the query string is a vital tool for dynamic web pages, as it conveys information _beyond_ the specific resource being asked for to the server.
 Consider what a dynamic webserver does - it takes an incoming request, and sends a response.
 In many ways, this is similar to a function call - you invoke a function, and it returns a value.
 With this in mind, the path of the URL is like the function name, and the query string becomes its _parameters_.

 Much like parameters have a name and a value, the query string is composed of key/value pairs.
 Between the key and value of each pair is a `=`, and between the pairs is a `&`.
 Because the `=` and `&` character now have a special meaning, any that appear in the key or value are swapped with a special percent value, i.e. `&` becomes `%26` and `=` becomes `%3D`.
 Similarly, other characters that have special meanings in URLs are likewise swapped.
 This is known as URL or percent encoding, and you can see the swapped values in the table below: